-I am a self-taught painter based in the Vale of the White Horse, Oxfordshire.
-Painting is an itch that has always needed to be scratched from as long back as when I was in school doodling things seen out of the classroom window when I got bored.
-After a career in corrosion chemistry followed by managing an IT network, during which time painting was a hobby that 'got out of hand', I can finally put my artwork first and foremost and take on the challenges, joys and frustrations of trying to realise the inner vision.
+I am a self-taught painter based in the Vale of the White Horse, Oxfordshire (though I do have an art O-level).
+Painting has always been around from as long back as when I was in school doodling things seen out of the classroom window when I got bored.
+After a career in corrosion chemistry followed by managing an IT network, during which time painting was a hobby that progressively 'got out of hand', finally I have to time to put my artwork first and foremost and take on the challenges, joys and frustrations of trying to realise the inner vision.